by Dr. Bianca Drennan, ND

 Whether it is getting your kids to school, going back to a regular work schedule, or adjusting to the lack of sunlight – this can be a very stressful time period for many people.
 Although people deal with stress at all times of the year, the end of summer/beginning of fall can bring on a new experience of stress.

 We’re all stressed.
 Stressed about life, work, finances, loved ones, health – the list goes on.
 Most people experience some level of stress, whether they realize it or not.
 It is very rare that we come across people who have no stress in their lives, and I would even challenge them.
 That being said, not everyone is aware of their stress or how it may be impacting their lives.
-I often talk to people or see patients who do not admit they are stressed, but instead give me a list of all the things happening in their lives, and their associated symptoms.
-Learning to become more in tune and aware of our stressors should not be seen as a sign of weakness, but of strength.
+I often talk to people or see patients who do not admit they are stressed but instead give me a list of all the things happening in their lives, and their associated symptoms.
+Learning to become more in tune and aware of our stressors should not be seen as a sign of weakness but of strength.

 Stress is a very “normal” part of everyday life.
-Without stress we may not be as efficient as we could be or know how to interpret dangerous situations.
-We need stress.
+Without stress, we may not be as efficient as we could be or know how to interpret dangerous situations.
+We need the stress.
 Our bodies are designed to deal with stress.
 However, it is when this very normal stress becomes too much for our bodies to handle that we run into problems.
 Above a certain level, which is different for everyone, our bodies are no longer able to effectively manage stress.
 The effects of this can be mental, emotional, and physical.
 An inability to cope with stress can impair memory, concentration, and motivation.
 In addition, it can also interfere with our relationships and ability to function alone and socially.
 The physical effects of stress are also wide-ranging – hormonal imbalances (PMS, abnormal menstrual cycles, fertility issues), headaches, muscle tension, cardiac symptoms (palpitations, shortness of breath), mood changes, digestive issues, weight gain, and chronic pain – among many others.
-In other words, untreated elevated levels of stress can affect every facet of our lives, and is often the root cause of many acute and chronic diseases.
+In other words, untreated elevated levels of stress can affect every facet of our lives and is often the root cause of many acute and chronic diseases.

 If you think stress is negatively affecting your life, it is important to recognize it and seek help.
-Below are some ways to tell if your level a stress is too high, and some ways to cope.
+Below are some ways to tell if your level stress is too high, and some ways to cope.
 There are many ways to manage stress better, and seeing a Naturopathic Doctor can help guide you through those options and help choose the most individualized treatment for you.